Writing Coaching

 Writing can be lonely.
 It doesn’t have to be.

 As the author of three books and many articles, I know that writing is often a lonely, challenging practice.
-It’s honestly the hardest thing I’ve done beyond giving birth!
+Writing a book honestly the hardest thing I’ve done beyond giving birth!
 Just like having a doula during labor who reminds you to breathe, a writing coach is part cheerleader, part counselor, and part practical mentor.

 Be accompanied on the journey from idea to manuscript.